China, India, and the Taliban: Geopolitics and Resource Rivalries in Afghanistan

 The Chinese government is accused of underpaying for mineral rights, purchasing resources at a fraction of their true worth, and effectively stealing Afghanistan’s resources while backing the Taliban regime.
 The Taliban leadership, largely illiterate and politically naive, fails to grasp that China’s primary interest is economic gain, not genuine partnership or development.

-U.S. Engagement and the Quest for Bagram
+U.S. Engagement and the Battle for Bagram

 On September 13, 2025, U.S. envoys Zalmay Khalilzad and Adam Boehler paid yet another visit to the Taliban in Kabul, Afghanistan, ostensibly to negotiate the release of American captives.
 The Taliban published several pictures of the meeting: